Aseman-Land/Meikade/README.md

 make
 ```

-and after building it, execute it from the build directory. :)
+and after building it, execute it from the build directory.
+That's it you did it! :)

+---
+Meikade is built using C++ & Qt.

 [![GitHub license](https://img.shields.io/github/license/Aseman-Land/Meikade?style=for-the-badge)](https://github.com/Aseman-Land/Meikade/blob/master/LICENSE)